michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0009.md

 - v: rub with a circular motion
 - n: the act of rubbing or wiping
 ### Family
-wipe: wiped, wiper, wipes, wiping+;wiper: wipers
+- wipe: wiped, wiper, wipes, wiping+
+- wiper: wipers
 ### Examples
 - “It’s amazing, overwhelming,” Long said afterward, wiping away tears.
 - Next, I wipe the floor of the cell.